Sirikit: Health issues and death

 At dawn on 21 July 2012, Sirikit felt unsteady and staggered while exercising at Siriraj Hospital, where her husband resided.
 After performing magnetic resonance imaging, a team of physicians determined that she had suffered an ischemic stroke.
 She refrained from further public appearances due to her treatment, including the grand audience granted by her husband on his 85th birthday from the Ananta Samakhom Hall on 5 December 2012.

 On 29 November 2016, the palace announced that the queen had been discharged from the hospital and returned to the Chitralada Royal Villa for recovery.

 Sirikit died at the King Chulalongkorn Memorial Hospital at 21:21 ICT (14:21 UTC) on 24 October 2025, at the age of 93.
 The Thai Royal Household Bureau reported that she had died due to complications from a blood infection after being hospitalized since 17 October.
 A year-long mourning period for government officials, as well as a 90-day mourning period for the general public, in her memory was declared by her son, King Vajiralongkorn, and Thai prime minister Anutin Charnvirakul.
 Flags in Thailand were also ordered to fly at half-mast for 30 days.
 Her remains were laid in state in the Dusit Maha Prasat Throne Hall of the Grand Palace in a royal coffin similar to that of her husband's beginning on Sunday, 26 October.

 Cultural status

+Queen Sirikit and King Bhumibol with Queen Juliana and Prince Bernhard in the Netherlands, 1960.

+Queen Sirikit and King Bhumibol during the official visit to the United States, 1960.

+International media coverage of Sirikit's overseas tours in the 1960s frequently noted her clothing and style.
+Time reported in 1962 that she was again placed on the world's best-dressed women list.
+Vanity Fair later listed her in the International Best Dressed Hall of Fame List (1965).
+In 2025, Town & Country described her as a glamorous fashion icon of the 1950s and 1960s and noted her frequent appearances on international best-dressed lists.
+She collaborated with French couturier Pierre Balmain on outfits made from Thai silk, adding that her promotion of traditional weaving was credited with supporting Thailand's silk industry.

 Sirikit's birthday, like King Bhumibol's, is a national holiday, and is also Mother's Day in Thailand.
 She was particularly revered in the more remote and traditional parts of the country, where the monarchy is regarded as semi-divine.
 Her work in promoting tolerance and understanding for the Muslim minorities in the southernmost provinces of Pattani, Yala, and Narathiwat made her especially popular amongst Thai Muslims.
 The queen had a strong bond with southern Thailand, and she formerly spent months in the Muslim-majority provinces every year.